Carbon-Penalised Portfolio Insurance Strategies in a Stochastic Factor Model with Partial Information: Numerical experiments

 We begin our analysis with a numerical study of the optimal exposures of the carbon-penalised PPI strategy to the traded stocks.
 We focus on the partial information case, which is one of the key features of our model.
 We denote by $\mathbf{\bar E}^\star=\{\mathbf{\bar E}_{t}^\star\}_{t\in[0,T]}$ the exposure to the risky assets, where $\mathbf{\bar E}^\star_t=\left(\bar E^\star_{1,t},\,\dots,\,\bar E^\star_{n,t}\right)^{\top}$, are given by

 for every $i=1,\,\dots,\,n$, and for the optimal strategy under partial information $(\bar m^\star,\bar\bmpi^{\star})$ (we recall here that $V^{\bar m^\star,\bar\bmpi^{\star}}$ is the value of the strategy under partial information).
 We conduct a static analysis at $t=0$ and a dynamic one thereafter.
-The histograms in Figure \ref{fig:comp_risky_reference_port_t_0} show the optimal exposures $\bar E^{\star}_{i,0}$ to each traded stock at $t=0$, for every $i=1,\dots,n$, across different levels of the portfolio insurer’s risk aversion $\delta$ and carbon aversion $\varepsilon$.
+The bar charts in Figure \ref{fig:comp_risky_reference_port_t_0} show the optimal exposures $\bar E^{\star}_{i,0}$ to each traded stock at $t=0$, for every $i=1,\dots,n$, across different levels of the portfolio insurer’s risk aversion $\delta$ and carbon aversion $\varepsilon$.
 Each panel corresponds to a specific combination of $\delta\in\{0.7,\,1,\,3\}$ and $\varepsilon\in\{0,\,1\}$, for a direct comparison of the effects of carbon aversion.
-The results show that, as carbon aversion $\varepsilon$ increases, the optimal exposures to brown stocks decrease and those to green stocks increase, thereby reducing the PPI strategy’s carbon footprint.\footnote{There are several possible definitions of the carbon footprint of a portfolio or a fund.
-Here, we refer to the weighted sum of the carbon intensity of each asset in the risky reference portfolio.} A reduction in exposure to carbon-intensive stocks appears in every configuration, but the magnitude of this reduction depends on risk aversion.
+The results show that, as carbon aversion $\varepsilon$ increases, the optimal exposures to brown (carbon-intensive) stocks decrease and those to green stocks increase.
+A reduction in exposure to carbon-intensive stocks appears in every configuration, but the magnitude of this reduction depends on risk aversion.
 In particular, when $\delta = 3$, which corresponds to a high level of risk aversion, the percentage reduction is smaller.
 This is because the risky reference portfolio is conservative, hence the exposure is already low in that case.
 Similar results apply to the optimal PPI strategy under full information.\\